ADA-DPM: A Neural Descriptors-based Adaptive Noise Filtering Strategy for SLAM: Methodology

 In addition, for hard negative samples that are difficult to distinguish due to the lack of semantic information in LiDAR point clouds, we adopt the online hard example mining training strategy\cite{Shrivastava_2016_CVPR}: simultaneously predict the probability $\sigma_d$ of belonging to dynamic points and static points, select $k$ static points with the smallest predicted probability based on the probability of being predicted as static points, and add them to the calculation of the loss function $\mathcal{L}_d$ (to avoid imbalance between positive and negative samples during training, $k$ can be at most 3 times the number of dynamic points).
 This strategy optimizes the model's ability to distinguish between dynamic and static points.

-\textbf{Importance Scoring Head}: The Importance Scoring Head adopts an architecture of stacked MLP and KAN Linear Layer \cite{liu2024kan}, as shown in \hyperref[fig_3]{Figure 3(b)}.
+\textbf{Importance Scoring Head}: The Importance Scoring Head adopts an architecture of stacked MLP and KAN Linear Layer \cite{liu2024kan}, as shown in Figure \hyperref[fig_3]{3(b)}.
 The Importance Scoring Head treats the preliminary estimation of the rigid transformation between $[ \tilde{\mathcal{P}}_{src}, \tilde{\mathcal{F}}_{src} ]$ and $[ \tilde{\mathcal{P}}_{dst}, \tilde{\mathcal{F}}_{dst} ]$ as a regression task.
 By decoding $[ \tilde{\mathcal{P}}_{src}, \tilde{\mathcal{F}}_{src} ]$ and $[ \tilde{\mathcal{P}}_{dst}, \tilde{\mathcal{F}}_{dst} ]$, it predicts the rigid transformation between them and scores the matching situation as $\sigma_p \in \mathbb{R}^{N \times 1}$.
-During decoding, considering that the rigid transformation between the source and target point clouds satisfies strict mathematical constraints, we use the KAN Linear Layer as the decoder (its mathematical representation\cite{wang2025s2kan} is shown Equations \hyperref[eq_6]{(6)} and \hyperref[eq_7]{(7)}), which overcomes the loss of high-frequency information caused by discontinuous activation functions in traditional MLPs\cite{liu2024kan}.
+Recently, Liu et al. \cite{liu2024kan} proposed a learnable KAN based on the Kolmogorov-Arnold theory.
+Unlike traditional approaches that rely on discontinuous activation functions, it learns the combination coefficients of continuous functions rather than the weights of node values, demonstrating strong performance in solving mathematical models.
+Therefore, during decoding, considering that the rigid transformation between the source and target point clouds satisfies strict mathematical constraints, we use the KAN Linear Layer as the decoder (its mathematical representation\cite{wang2025s2kan} is shown Equations \hyperref[eq_4]{(4)} and \hyperref[eq_5]{(5)}).

 where $\Phi(\cdot)$ is the activation function matrix of the KAN layer; $\phi_{(i,j,k)}(\cdot)$ represents the learnable continuous activation function connecting the $k$-th neuron in the $i$-th layer and the $j$-th neuron in the $(i+1)$-th layer; $\mathcal{KAN}(\cdot)$ denotes a KAN Linear Layer.